-After the supremacy held within the framework of the instrumental-soloist concerto by piano and violin (besides assigning the soloist role to the cello and to other wind and brass instruments, such as: the flute, the oboe, the clarinet, the bassoon, the horn), in the 20^{th} century the composers extend the soloist's instrumental range, orienting to instruments such as the viola (Batrók, Hindemith), the trumpet, the saxophone (Debussy and Milhaud compose a rhapsody and a concerto for saxophone and orchestra, alongside with Astor Piazzolla), the clavichord or the Martenot waves (André Jolivet).
-The timbre range diversifies both on the soloist plan and within the symphonic assembly by the soloist individualization of an instrument or group of instruments, accomplished by virtuosity or increased expressivity, integrated in the thematic discourse.
+After the supremacy held within the framework of the instrumental-soloist concerto by the piano and the violin (besides assigning the soloist role to the cello and to other blowing wooden and brass instruments, such as: the flute, the oboe, the clarinet, the bassoon, the horn), in the 20th century the composers extend the soloist instrumental range, orienting to such instruments as the viola (Batrók, Hindemith), the trumpet, the saxophone (Debussy and Milhaud compose a Rhapsody and respectively a Concerto for saxophone and orchestra, alongside with Astor Piazzolla), the clavichord or the Martenot waves (André Jolivet).
+The timbre range diversifies both on the soloist plan and within the symphonic assembly by the soloist individualization of an instrument or group of instruments accomplished by virtuosity or increased expressivity, integrated in the thematic discourse.